JSRocksHQ/jsrockshq.github.io/src/posts/en/arrow-functions-and-their-scope.md

 ## Scope

-The _this_ in arrow functions' scopes works a little bit different, as well.
+The `this` in arrow functions' scopes works a little bit different, as well.
-The way we are used to it, the _this_ keyword may reference to: _window_(if accessed globally, not in strict mode), _undefined_(if accessed globally, in strict mode), an _instance_(if in a constructor), an _object_(if in a method or function inside an object or instance) or a _binded/applied value_.
-It may also be a _DOMElement_, for example, in cases when you are using addEventListener.
+The way we are used to it, the `this` keyword may reference to: `window` (if accessed globally, not in strict mode), `undefined` (if accessed globally, in strict mode), an _instance_ (if in a constructor), an _object_ (if in a method or function inside an object or instance) or a _binded/applied value_.
+It may also be a `DOMElement`, for example, in cases when you are using addEventListener. <!-- TODO "accessed globally" needs better wording -->
 This might be annoying some times, or even tricky, causing you some trouble!
 Besides, it is referenced as _"scope-by-flow"_.
 What do I mean by saying that?

-Let's see, firstly, how the _this_ token behaves in different situations:
+Let's see, firstly, how the `this` token behaves in different situations:

 In an EventListener:
 ```javascript